-During the acquisition phase for ac signals, the AD7676 behaves like a one-pole RC filter consisting of the equivalent resistance R+, R-, and C_S.
-The resistors R+ and R- are typically 684 Ω and are lumped components made up of some serial resistors and the on resistance of the switches.
+During the acquisition phase, for ac signals, the AD7677 behaves like a one-pole RC filter consisting of the equivalent resistance R+ , R-, and C_S.
+The resistors R+ and R- are typically 168 V and are lumped components made up of some serial resistors and the on resistance of the switches.
 The capacitor C_S is typically 60 pF and is mainly the ADC sampling capacitor.
-This one-pole filter with a typical -3 dB cutoff frequency of 3.88 MHz reduces undesirable aliasing effects and limits the noise coming from the inputs.
+This one-pole filter with a typical -3 dB cutoff frequency of 15.8 MHz reduces undesirable aliasing effect and limits the noise coming from the inputs.

-Because the input impedance of the AD7676 is very high, the AD7676 can be driven directly by a low impedance source without gain error.
-That allows users to put, as shown in Figure 5, an external one-pole RC filter between the output of the amplifier output and the ADC analog inputs to even further improve the noise filtering done by the AD7676 analog input circuit.
-However, the source impedance has to be kept low because it affects the ac performances, especially the total harmonic distortion (THD).
-The maximum source impedance depends on the amount of THD that can be tolerated.
+Because the input impedance of the AD7677 is very high, the AD7677 can be driven directly by a low impedance source without gain error.
+That allows the user to input, as shown in Figure 5, an external one-pole RC filter between the output of the amplifier output and the ADC analog inputs to even further improve the noise filtering done by the AD7677 analog input circuit.
+However, the source impedance has to be kept low because it affects the ac performances, especially the total harmonic distortion.
+The maximum source impedance depends on the amount of total harmonic distortion (THD) that can be tolerated.
 The THD degrades proportionally to the source impedance.

-Single-to-Differential Driver
+Single to Differential Driver

-For applications using unipolar analog signals, a single-ended-todifferential driver will allow for a differential input into the part.
+For applications using unipolar analog signals, a single-endedto-differential driver will allow for a differential input into the part.
 The schematic is shown in Figure 8.